ororker/cmis-e360/cmis-design.md

-When a request to insert or update the schedule data in E360 fails because an entity the schedule depends on is missing then SpaceTT2 will identify the type of entity that is missing from the error response, insert the missing entity and any missing parent entities, and then attempt to insert or update the schedule data again.
+When a request to insert or update the schedule data in E360 fails because an entity the schedule depends on is missing then SpaceTT2 will identify the type of entity that is missing from the error response, insert the missing entity and any missing parent entities, and then attempt to resend the initial request.

 The approach may result in repeated attempts to insert or update the same schedule, for example, when the room, lecturer and course information are all missing from E360.